Legacies of Slavery in Education (Post 3)

 “Equal But Separate?”

 Different examples of Jim Crow laws can best be summed up by Plessy v.
 Fergueson, a Supreme Court case that you probably learned in your high school American history class.
 Plessy v.
-Fergueson illustrates how the years following Emancipation proved that freedom was not the ideal previously conceived.
+Ferguson illustrates how the years following Emancipation proved that freedom was not the ideal previously conceived.
 To summarize, the court upheld a law that required separate train cars for Black people and white people, claiming that it did not violate the 14th amendment.
 (Oyez).
 For Black people to have to endure this racial discrimination, basic human rights violations, and societal abuse for years following Emancipation demonstrates the institutional racism that did not dissolve with the case for abolition.
 Racism was entrenched into US law, specifically meant to harm Black communities and individuals.
 Emancipation abolished slavery, but the freed individuals did not see true freedom for nearly a hundred years.

 Berlin, Ira.
 “Who Freed the Slaves?
 Emancipation and Its Meaning.”
 Chapter 5, 1997, https://moodle.elon.edu/pluginfile.php/3353505/mod_resource/content/1/Berlin%2C%20Who%20Freed%20the%20Slaves.pdf